 Valuation Incentive Program

-This long-term saving plan freezes your assessed property evaluation (at the prehab value) for 8 years after you’ve rehabilitated your building.
-Your property taxes increase by 25-percent each year for 4 years after the initial 8 years.
-Your county will assess your building at its full value after 12 years.
-Also, the freeze will remain in place if the property changes ownership.
+The Valuation Incentive Program (VIP) is a long-term saving plan that freezes your assessed property valuation (at the prehab value) for 8 years after you’ve rehabilitated your building.
+Your property tax valuation will incrementally increase to the new assessed value (by 25 percent each year) for 4 years after the initial 8-year freeze period.
+Your county will assess your building at its determined full value after 12 years.
+The freeze will remain in place if the property changes ownership.

 Basic Requirements